Shadows of Caregiving: Compassion Fatigue & Burnout

 3. Get out and into nature.
 Whether working in a garden or going on a walk, the natural world can help us to calm and reset our nervous systems.

-4. Create a community of fellow humans who you can meet with regularly and discuss your challenges and your successes.
+4. Create a community of fellow humans whom you can meet with regularly and discuss your challenges and successes.

 5. Set boundaries and see them as a way to strengthen your ability to say “no” and set limits in order to take care of yourself.